danielmaartens/span_challenge_python/README.md

 ### Programmatic Execution

-Scripts have been provided so that you do not have to focus on any initial setup, besides making sure you have `node 8`.
+Scripts have been provided so that you do not have to focus on any initial setup, besides making sure you have `python 3` installed.

-All you to do is run the following from the project `root`:
+All you have to do is run the following from the project `root`:

 ##### Options